-- a citizen or resident of the United States for U.S. federal income tax purposes; - a corporation, or other entity treated as a corporation for U.S. federal income tax purposes, created or organized under the laws of the United States, any state thereof or the District of Columbia; - an estate the income of which is subject to U.S. federal income tax without regard to its source; or - a trust: - subject to the primary supervision of a U.S. court and the control of one or more U.S. persons; or - that has elected to be treated as a U.S. person under applicable U.S. Treasury regulations.
+- a citizen or resident (as determined pursuant to the special rules of the Code) of the United States for U.S. federal income tax purposes; - an entity which is treated as a corporation for U.S. federal tax purposes and which has been created or organized under the laws of the United States, any state thereof or the District of Columbia; - an estate the income of which is subject to U.S. federal income tax without regard to its source; or - an arrangement which is treated for U.S. federal tax purposes as a trust: - subject to the primary supervision of a U.S. court and the control of one or more U.S. persons; or - that has elected to be treated as a U.S. person under applicable U.S. Treasury regulations.

-If a partnership (including any entity taxed as a partnership for U.S. federal income tax purposes) holds the H shares or ADSs, the tax treatment of a partner generally will depend on the status of the partner and the activities of the partnership.
-If you are a partner of a partnership that holds the H shares or ADSs, we urge you to consult your tax advisors regarding the consequences of the purchase, ownership and disposition of the H shares or ADSs.
+If an entity which is treated for U.S. federal tax purposes as a partnership holds the H shares or ADSs, the tax treatment of a holder of equity ownership interests in such entity generally will depend on the status of such holder and the activities of the entity.
+If you are a holder of equity ownership interests in an entity which is treated for U.S. federal tax purposes as a partnership which holds the H shares or ADSs, we urge you to consult your tax advisors regarding the consequences of the purchase, ownership and disposition of the H shares or ADSs.